-I first learned about Asian spices from my best friend’s late mother whom I dearly called Auntie Wong.
+I first learned how to use Asian spices from my best friend’s late mother whom I dearly called Auntie Wong.

-Auntie Wong came to Australia from Malaysia in early 80s with her 3 young daughters.
-She opened up a take away shop at Glebe, an inner suburb of Sydney selling Malaysian fast food.
-To supplement the limited income from the shop, in the evenings she made spring rolls for catering companies in the evenings.
-My friend, who is the youngest of the 3 daughters, helped wrapping hundreds of spring rolls when she was still in primary school.
-After the 2 older daughters moved out from home, Auntie Wong and her youngest daughter bought a studio apartment in Glebe and lived there together for many years.
+Auntie Wong migrated to Australia in early 1980s with her three daughters.
+She ran a small take away shop in Glebe, an inner Sydney suburb, selling Malaysian fast food.
+To supplement the limited income from the shop, in the evenings she made spring rolls for catering companies.
+My friend Mei, the youngest daughter, helped with the spring rolls while she was still in primary school.

-The recipe below is my version of a spiced fried rice – simple, aromatic and heart warming, with fond memory of Auntie Wong’s kindness and love.
+Here is my version of a spiced fried rice – simple, aromatic and satisfying, with fond memory of Auntie Wong’s kindness and love.

-- cook the basmati rice in a rice cooker with a few star anise, some cloves, a few teaspoons of turmeric and cumin.
+- cook the basmati rice in a rice cooker with a few star anise, some cloves, and stir in a few teaspoons of turmeric and cumin.

-- When the rice is cooked, fluffed the rice with a pair of chopsticks; then take out the star anise and cloves.
+- When the rice is cooked, fluffed the rice with a pair of chopsticks; then remove the star anise and cloves.

-- In a frying pan, scramble some eggs with generous amount of cooking oil; add the rice, breaking it up with a spatula; splash a few dashes of dark soy sauce, sesame oil into the rice, along with some salt, white pepper and some frozen peas; add extra spices (turmeric, cumin, white pepper, or curry powder) if desired.
+- In a frying pan, scramble some eggs with generous amount of cooking oil; add the rice, break up the rice with a spatula; splash a few dashes of dark soy sauce*, sesame oil into the rice, along with some salt, white pepper and some frozen peas; add extra spices (turmeric, cumin, white pepper, or curry powder) if desired.